grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 They do not appear in the resulting HTML source for the page and do not affect SEO.

 Ideally, use single terms as opposed to phrases.

+### labels

+Used to add labels that appear before the topic title.
+Only certain labels are supported.

+For `labels.products`, the supported values and the resulting website labels are:

+- `cloud`: "Grafana Cloud"
+- `enterprise`: "Enterprise"
+- `oss`: "Open source"

+A page should include a label in the `labels.products` sequence for every product that the page is relevant to.

 ### title